martinkuba/sinon-server-backend/README.md

         server.flush();

         callTestApi();
-        // will fail because the expectation has been fulfullied already, and
+        // will fail because the expectation has been fulfilled already, and
         // the second call is seen as unexpected server.flush();
     });